 top of page

-He confesses that he scares himself by imagining that all the stuff that is important to him on the internet has been wiped out by a digital apocalypse.
-His work is an attempt to preserve a sort of skewed legacy of humankind; a mass of debris collected at the shoreline after a catastrophic wave has wiped out most of what we once knew or half-remember.
-Re-interpreting or misunderstanding the idea of an heirloom - a post-pandemic virtual keepsake.
+He confesses that he sometimes scares himself by imagining all the stuff that is important to him on the internet is wiped out by a digital apocalypse.
+The work is an attempt to preserve a skewed legacy of humankind; a mass of debris collected at the shoreline after a catastrophic wave has wiped out most of what we once knew or half-remember.
+Re-interpreting or misunderstanding the idea of an heirloom—a virtual keepsake.

 bottom of page